Achievable logoAchievable logo

 Nano-cap: Less than $50 million

-You probably won’t be tested on the specific numbers, but be aware the smaller the company, the higher the risk profile.
+You probably won’t be tested on the specific numbers, but remember the general idea: the smaller the company, the higher the risk profile tends to be.

 Here’s a video breakdown of a practice question on non-systematic risks: